Please note the parking and driving regulations in place throughout campus. If you have any questions, please contact Campus Safety at ext. 6300.

 - If the responsible party, when notified by Campus Safety to move a vehicle does not accomplish the move within the specified time

-The enforcement of parking violations for parking in a fire lane, blocking the road, parking on the grass, handicap zones and yellow zones are twenty four hours a day.
+The enforcement of parking violations for parking in a fire lane, blocking the road, parking on the grass, handicap zones, yellow zones and special designated "reserved parking" are 24 hours a day.
 During the week, open parking throughout campus starts at 5 p.m. and ends at 7 a.m.
 On the weekend open parking begins Friday at 5 p.m. and ends Monday morning at 7 a.m.

 Any vehicle parked in violation of the parking regulations is subject to towing without notice.
 All parking fines and charges for towing and storage are the responsibility of the owner/driver of the vehicle and must be paid before the vehicle will be released.
 Culver-Stockton assumes no responsibility for damages to the vehicle either during towing or storage.